phpearth/docs/faq/misc/how-to-google.md

 ## Cached

-When website is not reachable due to server-downtime or a maintenance, sometimes you can use a `Cached` option by clicking on the downward arrow next to the link.
+When a website is not reachable due to server-downtime or a maintenance, sometimes you can use a `Cached` option by clicking on the downward arrow next to the link.
 Google will show you a last cached version of that link if available.